aws/sagemaker-python-sdk/doc/overview.rst

     response = predictor.predict(question)
     print(response)

-You can optionally include specific model versions or instance types.
+You can optionally specify model versions or instance types when creating your ``JumpStartEstimator``.
 For more information about the ``JumpStartEstimator`` class and its parameters, see `JumpStartEstimator <https://sagemaker.readthedocs.io/en/stable/api/inference/model.html#sagemaker.jumpstart.estimator.JumpStartEstimator>`__.

 Additional low-code training utilities